Online

 Our verdict

-Despite the continuing concerns about it's privacy settings and pressure from shareholders Facebook is the clear winner of the social networking space.
-They have have the largest database of individuals in the world and have done a good job of allowing us to communicate with friends in a safe and secure environment.
+Despite continuing concerns about it's privacy settings, Facebook is the clear winner of the social networking space.
+They have have the largest database of individuals in the world and have done a decent job of allowing us to communicate with friends online.

 Full review

-As the largest social network in the world, Facebook has exceeded the early generation super sites such as MySpace both in terms membership and popularity.
-The website offers members an easy to use method of keeping up with family and friends as well as reconnecting with people you’ve lost contact with.
+As the largest social network in the world, the website offers members an easy to use method of keeping up with family and friends as well as reconnecting with people you’ve lost contact with.
 Facebook users can post public messages, private messages and pictures for the whole world or a select few to see with just a few clicks and captions.

 Profile